 Challenges

-They didn’t have lucrative careers or family trust funds.
-Kristy was a licensed professional counselor specializing in trauma in young children, and Annette was a librarian at the same Colorado Springs high school where Lynn worked as a technology specialist.
-Undeterred, the trio made a five-year plan and figured out that by selling all of their possessions — which for Kristy and Annette included selling their house — they could pay off any debts, buy RVs to live in, and survive off their pensions.
-There was one catch: They didn’t know anything about RVs.
+The duo didn’t have lucrative careers or family trust funds.
+Kristy was a licensed professional counselor specializing in trauma in young children.
+Annette was a librarian at a Colorado Springs high school.
+Undeterred, they made a five-year plan that involved selling most of their possessions — including their house — so they could pay off their debts, buy an RV to live in and rely on their pensions.

 More From Staying Sharp